calvinmclean/automated-garden/README.md

   - The "Garden Dashboard" dashboard contains more interesting data that comes from the `garden-controller` to show uptime and a watering history.
 You should see the recent 3 second watering event here

 And that's it!
 I encourage you to check out the additional documentation for more detailed API usage and to learn about all of the things that are possible.

+## iOS App
+An iOS app is included that runs on iPhone and iPad to interact with the backend in a user-friendly way.
+You can import into Xcode and run on your device.
+Open the settings in the app (top right corner) to configure your server's address.